 Faculty Learning CIRCLE

-The Project CHESS Faculty Learning Circle (FLC) is a yearlong professional development program that brings together faculty from Cal Lutheran and Moorpark College.
+The Project CHESS Faculty Learning Community (FLC) is a yearlong professional development program.
+The 2023 Summer Institute will be offered for Cal Lutheran faculty on May 22-23-24.
 Faculty members who join are welcomed into a collaborative community with the shared goal of making courses more culturally proficient, relevant, and responsive.
 Through trainings, discussions, and support, members can learn valuable skills in meeting the diverse needs of underrepresented students.

-Our core mission is learning and developing Culturally Inclusive & Responsive Curricula for Learning Equity (Circle).
-This credo has helped guide our efforts in establishing ongoing dialogue about learning outcomes, course content, and pedagogical techniques in 100 & 200 level courses with high D, F, Withrawal or Incomplete (DFWI) rates, which have resulted in higher drop out rates for historically minoritized students.
+Our core mission is learning and developing Culturally Inclusive & Responsive Curricula for Learning Equity (CIRCLE).
+This credo has helped guide our efforts in establishing ongoing dialogue about learning outcomes, course content, assessment, and pedagogical techniques to engage historically minoritized students.

-Beginning with a 3-day facilitated workshop in May, participants reconvene in January of the following year to discuss progress, share ideas, and participate in working groups.
-A completed course redesign is expected by the following May.
+Beginning with a 3-day Summer Institute in May, participants reconvene in August and in the following Spring to discuss progress, share ideas, and participate in working groups.
+A completed course redesign, including a new course syllabus, is completed by the following May.

 Upon completion of the program, faculty “alumni” may be nominated by their colleagues to serve as FLC Chairs.
-FLC Chairs lead discussion groups of faculty from complementary disciplines to facilitate incourse redesign of 100 and 200 level courses, particularly in English or Math.
+FLC Chairs lead discussion groups of faculty from complementary disciplines to facilitate course redesign.

 - Increase the number of Hispanic students who succeed in introductory/gateway courses.